 One of the questions I’m asked A LOT is “How Do I Get Your Job?”
 It’s no secret I LOVE what I do for a living.
 In my short career as a writer and photographer I’ve gotten to do some pretty amazing things.
 Meet celebrities, have wild experiences such as jet skiing and parasailing, enjoy the best (and worst) meals of my life and have enjoyed every single minute of being a freelancer!
 So, I’ve decided to finally answer the question, “How Do I Get Your Job?” by telling you what I did.
 If you think it will work for you too, feel free to follow my steps.
-If not, how do you think I could I have done it better?
+I feel like my tips can be adapted by anyone, no matter what industry they’re wanting to get into.
+For example, my friend that proof-read this article before I posted it was trying to learn how to get gigs in comedy and she said she had taken a lot of the points on board!
+However, not everyone is going to agree with me.
+If not, how do you think I could have done it better?

 Step one- decide you actually want what you are after.
 I had to make the conscious decision that I want to be a freelance writer and photographer for the rest of my life.